-• Students are responsible for proper behavior during online learning.
+- Security and Safety is a high priority, especially when the system involves many users.
+If you identify a security and/or safety problem in the school's computers and/or educational platform, notify: Kristine Hershman, Climate Manager at: khershman@philasd.org and/or Nick Niedosik, Head Dean at: nlniedosik@philasd.org - Students are responsible for proper behavior during online learning.
 Always use a computer in a way that shows consideration and respect.
-It is not acceptable to use obscene, profane, threatening, or disrespectful language.

-• We take integrity and authenticity of student work very seriously.
+It is not acceptable to use obscene, profane, threatening, or disrespectful language. - We take integrity and authenticity of student work very seriously.
 Do not cut, copy, or plagiarize Internet content or the work of your online classmates.
 Teachers do utilize technologies to check for authenticity.
-Copying, knowingly allowing others to copy from you, and/or misusing Internet content will result in disciplinary action.

-• Security and Safety is a high priority, especially when the system involves many users.
-If you identify a security and/or safety problem in the school's computers and/or educational platform, notify: President McKenna at tmckenna@philasd.org

-• It is illegal to create harmful computer viruses.

-• Remote Learning correspondence is not private.
-Never say, write, or record anything that will earn you a consequence.

-• Protect your passwords.
-Keep it secret from anyone except your parents.
+Copying, knowingly allowing others to copy from you, and/or misusing Internet content will result in disciplinary action. - It is illegal to create harmful computer viruses. - Remote Learning correspondence is not private.
+Never say, write, or record anything that will earn you a consequence. - Protect your passwords.
+Keep them secret from anyone except your parents.